TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

    Module: :mod:`email.mime.text`

-   A subclass of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEText` class is used to create MIME objects of major type :mimetype:`text`. *_text* is the string for the payload.  *_subtype* is the minor type and defaults to :mimetype:`plain`.  *_charset* is the character set of the text and is passed as an argument to the
+   A subkundi of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEText` kundi is used to create MIME objects of major type :mimetype:`text`. *_text* is the string for the payload.  *_subtype* is the minor type and defaults to :mimetype:`plain`.  *_charset* is the character set of the text and is passed as an argument to the